CWRUbotix/rov-24/README.md

 Then open up Command Prompt and type `ipconfig`.

-Then in the terminal of the docker container use `export DISPLAY={IPV4 of WSL}:0.0`
+Then in the terminal of the docker container use `export DISPLAY={IPV4 of WSL}:0.0` where the IPV4 is from the `ipconfig` command.

+To reopen after a build Go to File > Open Recent /stuff/rov-24 \[Dev Container]

-##### WSL
+#### WSL

 Follow [this](https://learn.microsoft.com/en-us/windows/wsl/install) guide to install WSL.

-After WSL has been installed follow [this](https://code.visualstudio.com/docs/remote/wsl) guide to get VsCode and WSL to properly communicate and open up the rov-24 folder.
+After WSL has been installed follow [this](https://code.visualstudio.com/docs/remote/wsl) guide to get VSCode and WSL to properly communicate and navigate to the rov-24 folder.

 Then run the following install script.